-A virtual private network (VPN) creates a virtual tunnel between you and your Internet provider, through which your data and traffic is encrypted, your IP address is masked, and your location is concealed.
-A VPN helps in staying anonymous and secure online.
+A virtual private network (VPN) creates a virtual tunnel between you and your Internet provider, through which your data and traffic are encrypted, your IP address is masked, and your location is concealed.
+A VPN helps in remaining anonymous and secure online.

 What is a VPN provider?

 A VPN provider is a company that offers VPN services.
-Alongside VPN infrastructure, including servers, encryption, and protocols, providers offer users applications and extensions, which allow them to establish VPN connections, ideally, anywhere, anytime.
+Alongside VPN infrastructure, including servers, encryption, and protocols, providers give their users access to applications and extensions, allowing them to establish VPN connections, ideally, anywhere, anytime.

 Which VPN provider is the best?

-As in any area, stiff competition exists in the world of VPNs between all providers, with each having their fans and clientele.
-Speaking in objective terms, such as performance or server network size, clear winners and losers emerge.
-Everything else is a question of taste: User interfaces are diverse, as are the number of features that are offered, and we can't forget about price either.
-For our big VPN review, we put some of the most well-known and reputable VPN providers through a rigorous set of evaluations, recommending an overall winner, a price-performance winner, and the best free VPN.
+As in any area, stiff competition exists in the VPN market, with each provider having their own fans and clientele.
+Objectively speaking, when it comes to performance or the size of a server network, clear winners and losers emerge.
+Everything else is a question of taste: User interfaces are diverse, prices span a wide spectrum, and the number of features varies from provider to provider.
+In our comprehensive VPN comparison, we put some of the most well-known and reputable VPN providers through a rigorous set of evaluations, recommending our Top 5 picks.

 Are VPN services free?

 An Internet search for "VPN" and "free" will return hundreds, or even thousands of results, especially for mobile apps.
-Make no mistake, there are a number of free VPN services, however, holding to the old-truism "if you're not paying for the product, you are the product", these are more than likely to sell your data to finance their operations.
+Make no mistake, there are a number of free VPN services, however, holding to the old-truism "if you're not paying for the product, you are the product", these more than likely sell your data to finance their operations.
 Freemium VPN services are far more secure.
-These are subscription-based services which offer free versions intended to tempt users into purchasing a monthly, or yearly plan.
+These are subscription-based and offer free versions intended to tempt users into upgrading to a paid monthly or yearly plan.
 Since they are free, these often have limits, be it in terms of data volume, or the number of servers that can be connected to, and as such, are a mixed bag.
-Our Top 3 free VPN services can be found here.
+Our Top 5 free VPN services can be found here.

-Most VPN clients make establishing connections a piece of cake: Often, a single click on a large button in the center of the client is enough to connect to the fastest available server.
+Most VPN clients make establishing connections a piece of cake: Often, a single click on a large button in the center of the client or app is enough to connect to the fastest available server.
 Should you want to connect to a specific server in a particular country, all that's needed are a few more clicks.
-Somewhat more complicated, but still relatively easy, is manually configuring a VPN connection.
-We explain how to do this on Windows, macOS, Android, and iOS.
+Manually configuring a VPN connection is somewhat more complicated, but still relatively easy, as we demonstrate for Windows, macOS, Android, and iOS.

-There are a number of tools that allow for you to gauge the security and reliability of your VPN.
-IP, DNS, and WebRTC leak checks evaluate if your VPN 'tunnel' is configured properly, or if your anonymity is compromised owing to the wrong settings being in use.
+A number of tools exist for gauging the security and reliability of your VPN.
+IP, DNS, and WebRTC leak checks tell you whether your VPN 'tunnel' is configured properly, or if your anonymity is compromised owing to the wrong settings being in use.